-Methods of Persuasion covers the packaging of information from pre-delivery to post-delivery to (dramatically) increase the likelihood of compliance.
+Methods of Persuasion (2013) covers the persuasion process from pre-delivery to post-delivery to (dramatically) increase the likelihood of compliance.

-Please Note: I personally file this review into “persuasion and manipulation” category as persuasion technics can be used for manipulation as well.
-However, Nick Kolenda, the author, is adamantly against manipulation.
+Please Note: I file this review into “persuasion and manipulation” category as persuasion technics can be used for manipulation as well.
+However, Nick Kolenda, the author, does not endorse manipulation.

 Honestly, I was NOT looking forward to summarizing “Methods of Persuasion”.

 I like -and pride myself- of doing a great job with my summaries.
 But there is so much great stuff here that I couldn’t do a proper summary of Methods of Persuasion without using too much of the author’s material -and my summaries are NOT a replacement of the full product-.

 But anyway, here is me trying to give you a taste.